benborgers/potion/README.md

 Potion is a reverse-engineered API for [Notion](https://notion.so).
 Write your content in Notion, and use Potion's hosted API endpoints to read your content.

+If you have any questions about using Potion in your project, I'd love to help.
+Send me an email: benborgers@hey.com

 ## Guides

 I've written a couple of blog posts on my website for using this API.